Overview

 A STEM Designated Degree Program

-The University of Chicago Forum for Digital Culture offers a variety of academic programs in which students learn coding skills relevant to research in the humanities and investigate the impact of digital computing on society, culture, and the arts.
+Digital Studies at the University of Chicago consists of a variety of academic programs in which students learn coding skills relevant to research in the humanities and investigate the impact of digital computing on society, culture, and the arts.

-Students apply to do either a one-year general M.A. with no thesis requirement or a two-year M.A. with a specialization and thesis project in one of the following areas:
+Students apply to do either a one-year general M.A. with no thesis requirement or a two-year research-intensive M.A. with a thesis project in one of the following areas of specialization: Artificial Intelligence and Language, Digital Art and Archaeology, Digital Media and Extended Reality, or Digital Texts and Culture.

 A STEM Designated Degree Program